marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 not allow the limitation or exclusion of liability for incidental or consequential damages so the above limitation or exclusion may not apply to you or may apply to you only in part.
 Nothing contained in these Terms shall prejudice the statutory rights of any party dealing as a consumer.
-F-Secure is acting also on behalf of its employees, distributors, licensors, suppliers and affiliates to disclaim, exclude and restrict obligations, warranties, and liability as provided in these Terms, but in no other respects and for no other
+WithSecure is acting also on behalf of its employees, distributors, licensors, suppliers and affiliates to disclaim, exclude and restrict obligations, warranties, and liability as provided in these Terms, but in no other respects and for no other